12700 NE 124th St #9, Kirkland, WA 98034

-Standard homeowners insurance includes coverage for your personal property, but there are specific coverage limits for high-value items such as jewelries and antiques.
+Standard homeowners insurance includes coverage for your personal property, but the coverage has specific limits for high-value items such as diamond rings, expensive watches, fine-arts, and other valuables.

-In your home, if there are high-value items such as engagement ring, family heirlooms or expensive watches, we strongly recommend looking into this coverage.
+In your home, if there are high-value items such as your engagement ring, expensive cameras, rare coin collections, we strongly recommend looking into this coverage.

-Below is a general list of valuable belongings that you can itemize under a scheduled personal property coverage:
+Below is a general list of valuable belongings that most people choose to itemize under a scheduled personal property coverage:

-In most homeowners insurance policy, you will find that jewelry theft coverage is limited at $5,000 and often capped at $1,000 per item.
+The main reason is because most homeowners insurance policies limit jewelry theft protection at $5,000 and often capped at $1,000 per item.

 According to a survey done by a popular wedding planning website (The Knot), an average American spends $5,900 on an engagement ring.
-This amount far exceeds the coverage provided in most homeowners policy at $1,000 per item.
+This amount far exceeds the personal property coverage provided in most standard homeowners policy at $1,000 per item.

 For this reason, it is important to consider scheduled personal property coverage for financial protection of your engagement and wedding rings.

-In comparison, a standard homeowners insurance policy typically does not cover accidental or mysterious loss and carries a deductible between $1,000 to $2,000 per claim.
+In comparison, without itemizing your valuables with scheduled personal property coverage, a standard homeowners insurance policy typically does not cover accidental loss and it carries a deductible between $1,000 to $2,000 per claim.

-If you are looking to add scheduled personal property coverage to your policy, you will be asked to show proof of value.
+Adding scheduled personal property coverage to your policy is very easy.
+All you need to do is to show documentation for proof of value.
 You may provide a copy of:

 After your scheduled personal property endorsement is added to your homeowners policy, the additional premium will be combined with your homeowners insurance premium.

-Keep in mind that some insurance companies account for inflation of an insured item at policy renewal, and others insure the item for stated value.
-We recommend updating the appraisal of your insured items every 5 years to ensure that the policy provides sufficient and accurate financial protection.
+Some insurance companies account for inflation of an insured item at policy renewal, and others insure the item only at its stated value.
+To ensure that the policy provides sufficient and accurate financial protection, we recommend updating the appraisal of your insured items every 5 years or so.